Russian Vaganova Ballet

 Ballet teaches body awareness, posture, and control of all muscle groups.
 It encourages focus and discipline of the mind and body in order to coordinate several movements, or to maintain stillness and grace.

 Teachers at Marr-Mac have trained to teach the Russian Vaganova technique in all levels of Ballet.
 Marr-Mac brings guest Vaganova experts to the studio annually to work with the teachers and the students.
-Our teachers also travel each year to Montreal, and every second year to St. Petersburg, Russia, with the Vaganova Dance Society to take courses in this technique.
+Our teachers have traveled to Montreal and St. Petersburg, Russia, with the Vaganova Dance Society to take courses in this technique.